pjkozlowskijr/A-Likely-Story/README.md

 ## About This Project

 This ReactJS project allows users to browse books, view book details, and manage a reading list.
 Users can create an account, login, edit their profile, and delete their account.
 Once a user is logged in, they can add/remove books from their reading list.
 All book info comes from a prexisting PostgreSQL database provided by a teammate and was accessed using RESTful APIs.

+Check out the deployed version at [https://pjkozlowskijr.github.io/Reading-List-Frontend/](https://pjkozlowskijr.github.io/Reading-List-Frontend/).

 ## Languages & Tools Used
 <div>